Improving hospital workflows

 With so many people needing healthcare these days, hospitals benefit from having efficient workflows.
 By enhancing your intake, discharge, and documentation workflows, you can make moving through a hospital easier for your patients and staff.

-Jotform offers the HIPAA-compliant online forms you need to improve your workflows and keep up with increased patient intake.
+Jotform offers the HIPAA-friendly online forms you need to improve your workflows and keep up with increased patient intake.
 These online forms help you securely collect and send patient information.
-Learn more about our HIPAA-compliant forms or check out these templates to get started.
+Learn more about our HIPAA-friendly forms or check out these templates to get started.